Hristo-Boyadzhiev/QR-code-generator/README.md

 ## Overview

-QR Code Generator is an application that allows users to easily create and customize various types of QR codes.
+QR code generator is an application that allows users to easily create and customize various types of QR codes.

 ### Key Features: